-Melissa Beede has a patent practice that spans software, electronics, medical devices and consumer products.
-She collaborates with her clients to understand their unique challenges and opportunities and reinforce and expand their competitive edge.
-As counsel for startups, venture capital firms, Fortune 500 companies, universities and hospitals, she has helped her clients achieve business goals ranging from attracting financing to commercializing products to selling IP assets.
+Melissa Beede has over 20 years of experience protecting innovations in function and design in the areas of software, electronics, medical devices and consumer products.
+She collaborates with her clients to understand their unique challenges and opportunities and strengthen their competitive positions.
+As counsel for startups, venture capital firms, Fortune 500 companies, universities and hospitals, Melissa has helped her clients achieve business goals ranging from attracting financing to commercializing products to selling IP assets.

-Melissa’s practice is broad and deep and includes portfolio development, patent prosecution in the U.S. and abroad, due diligence studies, product clearance assessments, licensing negotiations, litigation, and post-grant matters.
+Melissa’s practice is broad and deep and includes portfolio development, patent prosecution in the US and abroad, due diligence studies, product clearance assessments, licensing negotiations, litigation, and post-grant matters, such as reissue, reexamination and inter partes review.
 She has extensive experience in design patents, which she often avails as a low-cost, high-value component of an overall IP strategy.

-Her areas of technical experience include heart catheters, school and office supplies, dialysis systems, sterilization devices, RFID sensors, electrocardiogram equipment, recycling machines, data storage systems, locating devices, imaging systems, speech recognition platforms, consumer electronics, navigation systems, and software applications.
-Prior to joining Wolf Greenfield, Melissa held engineering roles at power supply manufacturer Vicor Corp. and automatic test equipment supplier Teradyne, Inc., and conducted NSF-funded research in neuronal dynamics at Boston University.
+Her areas of technical experience include heart catheters, dialysis systems, sterilization devices, RFID sensors, electrocardiogram equipment, telecommunications, networks, data storage systems, locating devices, imaging systems, speech recognition platforms, consumer electronics, navigation systems, school and office supplies, and software applications.

-As a business and legal advisor, Melissa seeks to continuously cultivate trust by providing responsive service that meets budgets, deadlines and business objectives.
+Melissa is recognized for providing responsive, client-oriented service.
+She seeks to continuously cultivate trust by delivering solutions that meet budgets, deadlines and commercial objectives.

-Melissa has been recognized as a “Rising Star” by Super Lawyers magazine for her work in intellectual property law for nine consecutive years.
-She has also been named by the magazine as one of the “Top Women Lawyers in Massachusetts.”
+Melissa has been recognized as a “Rising Star” by Super Lawyers magazine for her work in intellectual property law for ten consecutive years (2009-2018).
+She has also repeatedly been named by the magazine as one of the “Top Women Lawyers in Massachusetts.”

-At Tufts, Melissa was elected to several honor societies including Tau Beta Pi, Eta Kappa Nu and Golden Key, and won several academic awards including the Class of 1998 Prize and the Morris and Sid Heyman Prize.
+At Tufts, Melissa was elected to several honor societies including Tau Beta Pi, Eta Kappa Nu and Golden Key, and won several academic awards including the Morris and Sid Heyman Prize for “academic achievement and future promise” among Electrical Engineering students, and the Class of 1898 Prize for “high scholarly ability together with a wide range of intellectual interests and competence."
 She served two terms as Co-President of the Society of Women Engineers.

 Melissa enjoys sharing her love of technology and innovation with the next generation.
-She has served as a mentor and judge for the worldwide Technovation competition, judge and organizer of the inaugural Wellesley CreateAthon, member of advisory committees on STEAM education and 21st century learning, and Board member of the Wellesley Education Foundation.
+She teaches an undergraduate course at Tufts titled “IP for Innovators.”
+She has served as a mentor and judge for the worldwide Technovation competition, member of advisory committees on STEAM education and 21st century learning, and Board member of the Wellesley Education Foundation.

-Melissa also enjoys broadening her perspective of the world and can often be found planning her next trip with her husband or family.
-Recent favorites have included watching wildebeest cross the Mara River during the Great Migration, hiking the Inca Trail to Machu Picchu, tracking a family of mountain gorillas in Rwanda, roasting marshmallows on an active volcano, and dining with Berber families in the High Atlas Mountains.
+Melissa also enjoys learning about other cultures and locales and can often be found planning her next trip with her husband or family.
+Recent favorites have included hiking the Inca Trail to Machu Picchu, watching wildebeest cross the Mara River during the Great Migration, tracking a family of mountain gorillas in Rwanda, and dining with Berber families in the High Atlas Mountains.